lightningd

 $ lightning-cli newaddr

 This will provide a native SegWit bech32 address.
-In case all your money
+Alternatively you can

 Transfer a small amount of onchain funds to the given address.
 Check the